 I have visited several factories which produce product for Ikea.
 The workers are in uniforms, the factories are always remarkably clean and well organised.
 Throughout these factories are massive boards hanging from the ceiling with quotes from the likes of Bill Gates, Edward Deming or big signs showing current defect rates and the targeted defect rates, as in “98% defect free”.

-These factories often have multiple production lines and advanced machinery imported from all over the world.
+These factories often have multiple production lines and advanced machinery imported from China and all over the world.
 They have quality control inspectors at the end of each production line actively removing defects.
 They don’t leave raw materials or customer’s final product sitting outside exposed to the elements (many suppliers do!).

 Without visiting the factory you wouldn’t know any of this.